NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 ## Why are they found there?

-_To understand drivers of GCN presence, geographical covariates were extracted from publicly available '.tif' files in a 2500m buffer around pond locations.
+To understand drivers of GCN presence, geographical covariates were extracted from publicly available '.tif' files in a 2500m buffer around pond locations.
+Data was not available for all covariates across all years so the most recent geographical dataset was used.
 Where covariate data was not present in the buffer zone, a county wide average was used, and where a county average was not available, a county wide average was used instead.
 Overall, 7 geographical covariates were extracted - human footprint (consisting of cumulative human pressure consisting of 8 variables such as built up environmental and crop land scales), hillshade, elevation, human population, precipitation, windspeed 10m from the ground, and global horizontal irradiance (total solar radiation on a horizontal surface).

 ![Untitled design (7)](https://user-images.githubusercontent.com/122735369/212551258-9d945a85-0aea-47fe-a32b-8f498c68ca96.jpg)

 <p align="center"><sup>Example visualised geographical tif datasets</sup></p>

-_placeholder - METHODS for training best model, then fine tuning that model for the highest accuracy. explain best model, explain FIV, explain predicted vs actual performance.

 Combinations of these variables (for example, elevation alone, or elevation with precipitation), along with a range of machine learning model architecture (such as random forest, XGboost, and logistic regression) were iteratively tested to determine which variables and model would be most accurate.
 Each combination was run 5 times and various performances were visualised to assist with model selection.
 The most accurate model (XGboost - ~71% accurate using elevation, global horizontal irradiance, human footprint, hillshade, precipitation, windspeed 10m) was then trained with various iterations, learning rates, and sampling rates to fine tune increased prediction accuracy (~76% accurate)